 Feedback from others

-I find talking with my colleagues and other professionals from the care sector can be great sources of information.
-Regular team meetings allow the staff team to discuss work and learn from one another.
-A good example of knowledge-sharing between other professionals are the Registered Managers Networks run by Skills for Care (they are free and you don’t have to be a registered manager to attend, although you should contact the Chair first).
+A good example of knowledge-sharing between other professionals is the Registered Managers Network run by Skills for Care – they are free and you don’t have to be a registered manager to attend, although you should contact the Chair first.

 For some people, a mentor can be a valuable source of learning.
 This is someone who is good at their job and give you pointers and advice about your work and how you could do it better.
 You can also learn from observing them and incorporating their good practice into your own.
 Similarly, if you are enrolled on a course or training program, your tutor/teacher may be able to give you valuable advice.